MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6508.1 [Wnn] Jnnn Knnn Lnnn Nn [Qn] [Hnnn] [Innn] [Tnnn] [Onnn] [R0]
 ```

 Calculates the corner position of a square corner on a workpiece in X and Y, as well as calculating the rotation angle and corner angle of the item.
-Using the provided width, height, clearance, overtravel and starting location, we move outwards along each surface forming the corner, probing at 2 locations on each surface to find their angles, and then calculate where these surfaces intersect at the relevant corner.
+Using the provided width, height, clearance, overtravel, and starting location, we move outwards along each surface forming the corner, probing at 2 locations on each surface to find their angles, and then calculating where these surfaces intersect at the relevant corner.

-Parameters `J`, `K` and `L` represent the starting point of the probe in `X`, `Y` and `Z` axes. `N` indicates the corner number to probe, where the Front Left corner is `0` and the number increases anti-clockwise, with the Back Left corner at `3`.
+Parameters `J`, `K`, and `L` represent the starting point of the probe in the `X`, `Y`, and `Z` axes. `N` indicates the corner number to probe, where the Front Left corner is `0` and the number increases anti-clockwise, with the Back Left corner at `3`.

 `Q` identifies the mode - with `Q1`, quick mode is enabled, and no `H` or `I` parameter needs to be passed.
 Only a single probe point will be taken on each surface of the corner.